devgaganin/Save-Restricted-Content-Bot-V2/README.md

 [Telegram](https://t.me/save_restricted_content_bots) | [See Recent Updates](https://github.com/devgaganin/Save-Restricted-Content-Bot-V2/tree/v3#updates)

 ### Star the repo it motivate us to update new features
+see our live bot kn telegram to check the features [Advance Content Saver Bot](https://t.me/advance_content_saver_bot)

 ## 📚 About This Branch
 - This branch is based on `Pyrogram V2` offering enhanced stability and a forced login feature.
-User are not forced to login in bot for public channels but for public groups and private channel they have to do login with premium membership addon and all things enjoy
+User are not forced to login in bot for public channels but for public groups and private channel they have to do login.
-- Can download videos from YouTube Twitter Instagram Facebook and many more sites
+- for detailed features scroll down to features section

 ### ⚠️ Must Do: Secure Your Sensitive Variables